 In 2011, Joseph Stiglitz was named by Time magazine as one of the 100 most influential people in the world.
 Known for his pioneering work on asymmetric information, Stiglitz's work focuses on income distribution, risk, corporate governance, public policy, macroeconomics and globalisation.

 Born in Indiana, USA in 1943, Joseph is the son of an insurance salesman and a schoolteacher.
 During his growing up years, intense political debate was part of family life, which might have given rise to his interest in politics and was further nurtured during his college days.

-A graduate of Amherst College, he received his PHD from MIT in 1967, became a full professor at Yale in 1970, and in 1979 was awarded the John Bates Clark Award, given biennially by the American Economic Association to the economist under 40 who has made the most significant contribution to the field.
+A graduate of Amherst College he received his PHD from MIT in 1967, becoming a full professor at Yale in 1970, and in 1979 was awarded the John Bates Clark Award, given biennially by the American Economic Association to the economist under 40 who has made the most significant contribution to the field.

-He has made major contributions to macro-economics and monetary theory, to development economics and trade theory, to public and corporate finance, to the theories of industrial organization and rural organization, and to the theories of welfare economics and of income and wealth distribution.
+He has made major contributions to macroeconomics and monetary theory, to development economics and trade theory, to public and corporate finance, to the theories of industrial organisation and rural organisation, and to the theories of welfare economics and of income and wealth distribution.
 In the 1980s, he helped revive interest in the economics of R&D.